karenpommeroy/yt-grabber/README.md

 To execute unit tests run `npm test` or `yarn test` command (unit tests are also run when packaging the applciation).

+To execute end to end tests on a development build run `npm e2e:dev` or `yarn e2e:dev` command.
-To execute end2end tests run `npm playwright test` or `yarn playwright test` command.
+To execute end to end tests on a production build run `npm e2e:prod` or `yarn e2e:prod` command.

 ## Debugging